scale-it/algo-builder/docs/guide/teal-debugger.md

 Setting up a `--dryrun-dump` of transaction data (via `goal` or SDK) could be a lengthy process, especially when using a transaction group. `Algob` provides an easy way to use debugger: by simply supplying the transactions as an input to the `TealDbg` method (same transaction parameters that we supply to [executeTransaction](https://algobuilder.dev/api/algob/modules.html#executetransaction) to execute same transaction on network).

+NOTE: You use the `TealDbg` method in an algob script, which can be run using `algob deploy`/`algob run` commands.

 ## Using Dryrun for Debugging a TEAL Program in an algob script

 Algob provides the functionality to do a test run of a TEAL smart contract.
 This option is useful to not only capture the transaction in the output file but the associated state of a smart contract.
 This allows testing of the TEAL logic in a dry run state which shows how the TEAL is processed and approved or rejected.